christineiym/interview-utils/README.md

 # interview-utils
-Scripts for common screening tasks.
+Python3 scripts for common screening tasks.

 Usage of specific sites does not imply endorsement.
 Make sure to comply with privacy laws relevant to your jurisdiction.